Do It Yourself Home Repairs

 If you've recently rearranged the family portraits on the living room wall or reorganized the shelving in your home office, chances are you have a wall or two that is less than picture-perfect.

-Yes, you could always just hang something over the holes to hide them from sight, but you can patch small holes in drywall or plaster them almost as quickly by yourself.
+Yes, you could hang something over the holes to hide them from sight, but you can patch small holes in drywall or plaster them almost as quickly by yourself.
 Here's how:

-Grab your vacuum and suck away any loose plaster, paint chips, or dust from the hole.
-Using a putty knife, fill the hole with a premixed spackling compound and smooth it level with the surface of the wall.
+Grab your vacuum and remove any loose plaster, paint chips, or dust from the hole.
+Using a putty knife, fill the hole with a premixed spackling compound and smooth it level with the wall's surface.

 If the hole is deep, the spackling compound will shrink slightly when dry, and a second application may be needed to make the hole smooth and even with the rest of the wall surface.